 Equally, if someone else has accused you of imitating or encroaching on a trade mark, it can be difficult to know the best course of action to take.

-First4lawyers can help you face a trade mark infringement case.
-It’s easy to contact us to discuss your circumstances and receive no-obligation insight from our team and speak to a specialist trade mark solicitor.
+First4Lawyers can help you face a trade mark infringement case.
+It’s easy to contact us to discuss your circumstances and receive no-obligation advice from a specialist trade mark solicitor.

 What is trade mark infringement?

 Owning a trade mark allows you to prevent unauthorised use of it by anyone else, under the Trade Marks Act 1994.
 That also means stopping anyone else from using signs, phrases, logos and images that are similar to your trade-marked item when promoting goods and services that are similar to those protected by the trade mark.

 The unlawful use of your intellectual property can take many forms, including affixing it to items or packaging offered for sale, importing or exporting goods under your trade mark, as well as using it on business papers or in advertising.

 For a person to infringe your trade mark, all of the following conditions must apply:

 - It has been used in the course of a trade with a view to commercial gain.

 - It has been used in the UK.

 - Identical marks have been used for identical or similar goods or services.